Information on Fees – Unfair/Wrongful Dismissal Claims

 Disbursements are costs related to your matter that are payable to third parties, such as Barrister and Court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Barrister’s fees can vary considerably depending on experience and complexity of the case.
-There is normally an initial brief fee of around £2000 – £6000 plus VAT and a daily refresher fee of £500 – £2500.
+Barrister’s fees can vary considerably depending on experience.
+There is normally an initial brief fee of around £2000 – £4000 plus VAT and a daily refresher fee of £500 – £15000.

 The fees set out above cover all of the work in relation to the following key stages of a claim: